What Happened to Ginger Smith: Artistry

 Because I don't treat people that way.

-I didn’t just sign up for it; I reinforced it,
+I didn’t just sign up for it; I

-Stockholm-Syndrome’d myself to it.
+Stockholm-Syndrome’d myself to it for

 I was there to work.